 Sony and Samsung cater to budgets of all sizes, and manufacture everything from 32-inch TVs through to huge 75-inch screens – there are even a few 85-inch models now available from both brands, too.

-They sell televisions globally, with presences in both the UK and US – unlike Panasonic or Philips, who don’t have licenses in North America.
+They sell televisions globally, with presences in both the UK and US – unlike Panasonic or Philips, brands which don’t have licenses in North America.

-Sony and Samsung are also fighting over territory in the highly competitive smartphone market: both manufacture Android phones, though we won’t be comparing their handsets in this particular guide.
-(We have separate pages for the best Sony phones or Samsung phones, if you're inclined.)
+Sony and Samsung are also fighting over territory in the highly competitive smartphone market: both manufacture Android phones.
+We won’t be comparing their handsets in this guide, but read our separate guides for the best Sony phones or best Samsung phones if you're interested.

-Sony, on the other hand, uses Android TV, which offers somewhat more content and menu panes than its competitor.
-A bit more cluttered, but also more at your fingertips.
-It's really up to your preference – though Android TV is also known to be slightly buggier and prone to crashes than other smart TV platforms.
+Sony, on the other hand, uses Android TV, which offers more content and menu panes than its competitor.
+It's a bit more cluttered, but that also means there's more at your fingertips to choose from.

-But what of voice assistants?
-Advanced Sony TVs will come with Google Assistant integration – which makes sense, given Android TV is a Google-developed platform.
+What about voice assistants?
+Many Sony TVs come with Google Assistant integration.
+This makes sense given Android TV is a Google-developed platform.

-Sony has however now added an Amazon Alexa Music, Cameras and TV Control app to its 2019 TVs, and some mid-range models from previous years.
-This will let you control third-party smart home products and speakers through some basic Alexa capability – like the Amazon Echo, or Ring security cameras – and use Alexa voice commands for the TV's power and volume functions.
+However, Sony added an Amazon Alexa Music, Cameras and TV Control app to its more recent TVs, and some mid-range models from previous years.
+This will let you control third-party smart home products and speakers through some basic Alexa capability – like the Amazon Echo or Ring security cameras – and use Alexa voice commands for the TV's power and volume functions.